fernet/spec/Spec.md

 To facilitate convenient interoperability, this spec defines the external format of both tokens and keys.

+All encryption in this version is done with AES 128 in CBC mode.

 ## Key Format

 A fernet *key* is the URL-safe base-64 encoding of the following